“Do you know what U.N. stands for?” he asked.

 This “strength in numbers” made the Exodus possible.
 The historian continues by revealing another fact to us: those “whose hearts He turned to hate His people, and to conspire against His servants,” were led by Moses, His servant, and Aaron, His chosen one, to lead them into the land that God had prepared for them.
 Ultimately, it was the persecution that led them to the Promised Land.

 Prayer: May we look to You, Lord, as the only One who can save our nation.
 May our leaders seek Your guidance.
+Please help me look more faithfully to you for guidance.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 105:24, 25 The Lord made His people very fruitful.
-He made them too numerous for their foes.
+Scripture For Today: The Lord made His people very fruitful.
+He made them too numerous for their foes, whose hearts He turned to hate His people, and to conspire against His servants.
+Psalm 105:24-25